pantheon-systems/documentation/source/content/start-states/wordpress.md

 ### 2023-TBD-TBD

+<a name="20230203" class="release-update"></a>

-<a name="20230203" class="release-update"></a>Remove line to contact support from wp-pantheon-config.php
+Remove the contact support line from the `wp-pantheon-config.php` file.

 Pantheon Customer Support Engineers are no longer needed to shuffle salt keys.
-Customers can visit https://api.wordpress.org/secret-key/1.1/salt/ to replace the values provided by the platform.
+You can visit https://api.wordpress.org/secret-key/1.1/salt/ to replace the values provided by the platform.

 ## Previous Releases